Meeting Veterans’ Special Needs at the End of Life

 • Fostering reconciliations and feelings of control

-• Veteran to veteran volunteer visits
+• Veteran-to-veteran volunteer visits

 • Assistance with military burials